Skip to main content

 Climate And Weather

-The Zulia coast experiences a semi-arid to sub-humid climate with strong seasonal contrasts.
-Annual rainfall ranges from 400 to 800 mm, with a bimodal rainy season peaking from April to June and September to November.
-The dry season from December through March is hot and windy, with persistent northeast trade winds that increase evaporation rates and raise salinity in the lagoons—conditions that attract flamingos seeking the productive hypersaline environment.
-Temperatures average 28–32°C throughout the year.
-The Catatumbo lightning phenomenon—one of the world's most active thunderstorm systems—is visible from the refuge on many nights over Lake Maracaibo, producing spectacular atmospheric displays without necessarily delivering significant rainfall to the coastal zone.
+The Zulia coast in this area experiences an arid climate with very low annual precipitation of approximately 88 mm, making it one of the driest coastal zones in northwestern Venezuela.
+[1] Temperatures range from lows around 16°C to highs up to 42°C. The dry season from December through March is hot and windy, with persistent northeast trade winds that increase evaporation rates and raise salinity in the lagoons—conditions that attract flamingos seeking the productive hypersaline environment.
+The Catatumbo lightning phenomenon—one of the world's most active thunderstorm systems occurring over Lake Maracaibo—is visible from the refuge on many nights, producing spectacular atmospheric displays without necessarily delivering significant rainfall to this coastal zone.
+[2]

 Human History